POLICY MANUAL OF THE

 - Admission to Professional Life Membership - A qualified Professional Member desiring admission as a Professional Life Member shall apply for Professional Life membership in writing to the Executive Director at the Society’s office.
 The written application shall include a statement of the Member’s age and years of membership.
 Upon verification of the applicant’s qualifications by the Executive Director or his/her designee, the Member’s status will be changed to Professional Life Membership.

 - Designation as a Fellow - Any Member or Chapter may nominate a candidate for Fellow.
 Such nomination shall be in writing to the Membership Development Committee.
 The nomination shall include information describing the services of the nominee, which are believed to justify election as a Fellow.
 To be considered, such nomination must be received by the Membership Development Committee before September 30th of the then current year.
 After considering the nomination, and if the Membership Development Committee finds it with merit, the committee shall forward the nomination, together with its recommendation, to the Board of Directors.
 If the Membership Development Committee finds the nomination to be insufficient, it shall refer the nomination back to the Member or Chapter making the nomination together with information of such insufficiency and the nomination shall be deemed withdrawn.
 At its fall quarter meeting, the Board shall receive the report of the Membership Development Committee.
 Upon motion and second, any nominee shall be presented for approval vote as a Fellow.
 The Board shall vote by written ballot on each such nominee.
 A two-thirds (2/3) majority of votes cast shall be required for election as a Fellow.
-Newly elected Fellows shall be formally recognized at the next annual convention of the Society.
+Newly elected Fellows shall be formally recognized at the next annual conference of the Society.